-Within this program, projects of a total eligible cost between 5,000 Euro (minimum ceiling) and 200,000 Euro (maximum ceiling) will be financed.
+Within this program, projects of a total eligible costs of investment between 5,000 Euro (minimum ceiling) and 200,000 Euro (maximum ceiling) will be financed.

-Maximum ceiling of 200,000 Euros is applied for single beneficiary for the whole financial period 2007-2009.
-Applicants may submit several projects within the financial period 2007-2009, provided that the total maximum ceiling is not exceeded and previous projects have finished successfully.
+The maximum total eligible costs within the programming period 2007-2013 are 250.000 EUR per beneficiary.
+Applicants may submit several projects, provided that the total maximum ceiling is not exceeded and previous projects have finished successfully i.e. the final payment is received.